troperville

 Sentient Vehicle

-In some works, there are sentient and sapient cars, buses, trucks, RVs (motorhomes), ATVs, trains (steam-powered, diesel-powered, or light rail), train cars, airplanes, helicopters, boats, ships, spaceships, etc. Some of them maintain a Masquerade, some do not, and some live in a world of their own without humans.
+Ever since their invention, people have always been enamored with vehicles.
+So just like animals, they've been anthropomorphized.
+There are sentient and sapient cars, buses, trucks, RVs (motorhomes), trams, ATVs, trains (steam-powered, diesel-powered, monorail, or light rail), train wagons, airplanes, helicopters, boats, ships, spaceships, etc. Name any vehicle, someone has probably made a character that's one of it.
+Some of them maintain a Masquerade, some do not, and some live in a world of their own without humans.

-Things under the heading "Other" include farm vehicles, construction vehicles, motorcycles, ATVs, and golf carts.
+Things under the heading "Other" include farm vehicles, construction vehicles, bicycles, tricycles, motorcycles, ATVs, and golf carts.

 Subtrope of Animate Inanimate Object.
 Often overlaps with Automated Automobiles and Magic Bus.
-Supertrope of Sapient Ship and Living Ship.
-See also Sapient Steed.
+Supertrope of Living Ship, Sapient Ship, and Sapient Tank.
+For the villainous version, see Sinister Car.

 Examples: